 1. What is the timeline for NIST penetration testing?

-It takes 4-5 days to perform a penetration testing and assess the vulnerabilities.
-Businesses have upto 30 days after the initial test completion to fix the vulnerabilities and achieve NIST compliance.
+It takes 4-5 days to perform penetration testing and assess the vulnerabilities.
+Businesses have up to 30 days after the initial test completion to fix the vulnerabilities and achieve NIST compliance.
 Also, learn about SOC2 compliance.

 2. How much does NIST penetration testing cost?